wp-plugins/tinychat-roomspy/readme.txt

 == Notes ==

-This is full screen video chat that is used on TinyChat, This will use your domain name as the chatroom name, This way it'll never conflict with other rooms on TinyChat.
+This is to view who is in a TinyChat room and who is on video/audio, If you need to find the room name then visit the room on http://tinychat.com/*Roomname* and copy the *Roomname* part and paste in to the search bar and it'll show you images of who's in the room.

 == Frequently Asked Questions ==